 More Party Planning Ideas & Advice

-Every good host or hostess is responsible for those drinking at their party.
-Be aware of guests who have had too much to drink, cut them off when necessary and arrange for designated drivers.
+Every good host is responsible for those drinking at their party.
+Be aware of guests who have had too much to drink, cut them off when necessary, and arrange for designated drivers.
 Also, have a few non-alcoholic drinks, or mocktails, available for non-drinking guests.